Hair loss affects guys in a lot of different ways.

 Who Should Get Treatment for Their Hair Loss?

 First, it’s important to understand that hair loss is rarely the symptom of anything other than male pattern baldness.

 Yes, things like stress, poor nutrition, smoking, and certain lifestyle factors can cause or contribute to hair loss.
 Even medications, brushing your hair too hard, or using damaging products can cause hair to break off.
-But those cases are rare and the hair will regrow once you identify the cause and change your behaviour, diet, or medications.
+However, those cases are rare, and the hair will regrow once you identify the cause and change your behaviour, diet, or medications.